vdjonsson/abopt/README.md

 > `output: list of epitopes in the form of chain, PDB locations`

 ### energy
-`antibody_pipeline energy` generates a matrix of folding energies based on running energy minimization for mutational scanning.
+`abopt energy` generates a matrix of folding energies based on running energy minimization for mutational scanning.
 The arguments for the energy command are:

 > `input: binding ddG or coupling dddG`